-To this end, the Government announced the mandatory publication on departmental Web sites of travel and hospitality expenses for selected government officials; contracts entered into by the Government of Canada for amounts over $10,000 (with only limited exceptions such as national security); the reclassification of positions and grants and contribution over $25,000.
+To this end, the Government announced the mandatory publication on departmental Web sites of travel and hospitality expenses for selected government officials; contracts entered into by the Government of Canada for amounts over $10,000 (with only limited exceptions such as national security); the reclassification of positions and grants and contributions.

 Disclosure of Travel and Hospitality Expenses

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.

 Disclosure of Annual Reporting-Expenditures for Travel, Hospitality and Conferences

 Reports on Library and Archives Canada's total annual expenditures for travel, hospitality and conferences, organized by fiscal year.